ethdevnews/ethdevnews-website/src/content/pages/about.md

 ### Paid listings

 Each issue can have up to 5 paid listings.
 Listings are a single line with a maximum of 70 characters.
+20% discount for multiple issues.

 Use listings to promote jobs advertised/wanted, apps or side-projects to the Ethereum community.
 Listings do not get favorable coverage.